Remote SIM provisioning: Operation

-The LPA is responsible for validating the X.509 certificate of the SM is valid and issued by the GSMA certificate authority.
-Once validation is complete the LPA will coordinate a secure channel between the eUICC and the SM using challenge-response authentication to enter programming mode.
+The LPA is responsible for validating that the X.509 certificate of the SM is valid and issued by the GSMA certificate authority.
+Once validation is complete, the LPA will coordinate a secure channel between the eUICC and the SM using challenge-response authentication to enter programming mode.
 The LPA will request carrier profiles available for download, either by submitting the activation code provided by the user or the eSIM ID (EID) of the eUICC.
 The SM will provide the requested profile encrypted in a way that only the eUICC can decrypt/install to ensure the network authentication key remains secure.